MahApps/mahapps.com/input/docs/controls/MetroNavigationWindow.md

 The bar above the content is part of the window, not something you add.
 The title next to the buttons is the navigated **`Page.Title`**, and the two circle buttons enable themselves from `CanGoBack` and `CanGoForward` — in the figure the window has navigated twice, so back is live and forward is not.

 :::{.alert .alert-info}
 Unlike almost every other control in the library, this one is **compiled XAML, not a `ControlTemplate`**. `MetroNavigationWindow.xaml` is a `MetroWindow` subclass with the bar laid out inside it, so there is no template to override and no way to restyle or rearrange the buttons.
+It also means the window cannot be the root of a XAML file of your own: `<mah:MetroNavigationWindow x:Class="…">` is turned down by the compiler with `MC6017`, since a type that was itself defined in XAML cannot be subclassed in XAML.
+Build the window in code and keep the markup for the pages.
 Everything a [MetroWindow](metrowindow) offers — `GlowBrush`, `WindowTitleBrush`, flyouts, the window commands — still applies, because it *is* one.
 :::

 ## Navigating